The Animal Control Division provides many animal-related services to the residents of Gloucester County.

 For West Nile Virus contact Gloucester County Health Department at 856-218-4170

 Unfortunately GCAS is not able to remove dead animals from roadways or private homes and properties.
 Please contact the Road Department for your township or your veterinarian for pet removal.
-Regarding dead deer- GCAS does not remove dead deer from public roads or private property.
-However, you can contact Animal Control about dead deer on County roads only and we will report the animal to the proper department.
+Regarding dead deer- GCAS does not remove dead deer from state highways or private property.
+However, you can contact Animal Control about dead deer on County or local roads and we will report the animal to the proper department.
 Please have as an exact location as possible.